chadsansing/cineris-campaign/sessions/session-6-spoilers.md

 Gotnafiskr's goals:

-1. Raise the city of Aarok before Root can vind Aarok to something else and thereby reunite with Aarok.
+1. Raise the city of Aarok before Root can bind Aarok to something else and thereby reunite with Aarok.
 2. Obliterate Root for trying to control Aarok.
 3. Retake the homelands.
 4. Restore the Black Masks to their dwarven selves.